-At school, the bit I liked best in geography, was when they showed us people living in different lands.
+At school, my favourite part of geography featured people living in different lands.
 Savannah, tundra, tropical rain forest, desert…. not just places from films, stories, myths.
 These were real places, where real people lived.

 Ireland, was the centre of my world.
 To me these were extraordinary and somewhat ‘alien’ environments.
 Hot climates?
 Arid conditions?
 People living in flat-roofed houses, wooden houses, tents, houses made from mud?
 It was a kind of an awakening to know there were other ways of living.
 There are people who inhabit this earth, who live life in a different track from me.